-Magnesium deficiency is more likely to occur in the springtime when fast growing grasses do not accumulate much of this macromineral.
+Magnesium deficiency is more likely to occur in the springtime when fast-growing grasses do not accumulate much of this macromineral.
 Although severe deficiency is rare in horses, suboptimal levels can affect their mood and performance.

-Magnesium toxicity is unlikely in horses receiving supplementation because excess amounts are efficiently excreted in urine.
+Magnesium toxicity is unlikely in horses receiving supplementation because excess amounts are efficiently excreted in the urine.
 Providing too much, particularly in the form of magnesium sulfate, might cause temporary diarrhea.
 Magnesium oxide is the recommended form for supplementation.

 Why Horses Need Magnesium